att-circ-contrl/TriadDrive/README.md

 models.
 If you need to modify existing mechanical models, I suggest importing `.iges` models into your preferred CAD program.

+* IGES models should be saved as solids (type 186), rather than as surfaces (type 144).
+Surfaces are the default, but solids can have additional operations performed on them after import (especially boolean operations).

 _This is the end of the file._